-My current goal is to work on a series in production as a writer or in other roles.
-My master’s degree from the London Film School was in all aspects of film and video production, and I’ve worked with schedules, budgets, sound, cameras, and many other aspects of the filmmaking process, including editing on 16 and 35mm film, Avid, Final Cut, and Premiere.
+My current goal is to work on a series in production as a writer, PA, or in other roles.
+My master’s degree from the London Film School, while covering all aspects of film and video production, emphasized postproduction, and I’m adept at editing on 16 and 35mm film, Avid, Final Cut, and Premiere, as well as using the rest of Adobe Creative Suite.
+I’ve worked with schedules, budgets, sound, cameras, asset management, and many other aspects of the filmmaking process, besides writing a book of film history and covering emerging media like VR and AR for Filmmaker magazine for over a decade.

 I wrote the original bible of Pip Ahoy! for Cosgrove Hall Fitzpatrick Entertainment, which ran for three seasons in the UK.

-Here are some samples of some of my scripts, bibles, and other material:
+Here are some samples of some of my scripts, bibles, articles, and other material:

 CAPTAIN CARRIE AND THE MONSTER SHIP (television)